 Don’t jeopardize your case — get a Tampa accident lawyer

-The car accident lawsuit process is complicated, and best understood by a qualified attorney.
+The car accident lawsuit process is complicated, and best understood by an experienced attorney.
 Don’t jeopardize your case – and your compensation – by foregoing representation.
-The firm of Abrahamson & Uiterwyk offers a free case evaluation to every new client; to schedule yours, call our staff 24 hours a day at 1-800-753-5203.
+The firm of Abrahamson & Uiterwyk offers a free case evaluation to every new client; to schedule yours, call our staff 24 hours a day at 1-800-538-4878.